A stratified polyhedral homotopy method for sampling positive-dimensional zero sets of polynomial systems: Stratified polyhedral homotopy for standard unmixed cases

-These conditions can be assumed without loosing much generality: Condition \ref{cond: nonbinomial} simply eliminate simpler systems for which the proposed method would be unnecessary.
-Indeed, if $m \le n+1$, then the $\C^*$-zero set of $F$ is either empty or defined by binomials, and much simpler methods exist for computing and describing the zero sets.
-Condition \ref{cond: constant term} is the requirement that each Laurent polynomial has nonzero constant term, and it can be satisfied by multiplying each polynomial by a Laurent monomial without altering the $\C^*$-zero set of $F$.
-Condition \ref{cond: full rank} ensures that there is no nontrivial toric actions on the $\C^*$-zero set when generic coefficients are used.
-If $r := \rank(A) < n$, then every $\C^*$-zero $\boldx$ of $F$ belong to a toric orbit of zeros parametrized by a $\C^*$-valued function $\boldt \mapsto \boldx \circ \boldt^{\boldv}$ defined on $(\C^*)^r$, where $\boldv$ is a primitive generator of the left kernel of $A$.
+These conditions can be assumed without losing much generality: Condition \ref{cond: nonbinomial} simply eliminates simpler systems for which the proposed method would be unnecessary.
+Indeed, if $m \le n+1$, then the $\C^*$-zero set of $F$ is either empty or defined by binomials.
+Condition \ref{cond: constant term} is the requirement that each Laurent polynomial has nonzero constant term, and it can be satisfied by multiplying each polynomial by a Laurent monomial without altering the $\C^*$-zero set.
+Condition \ref{cond: full rank} ensures that there is no nontrivial toric action on the $\C^*$-zero set when generic coefficients are used.
+If $r := \rank(A) < n$, then every $\C^*$-zero $\boldx$ of $F$ belongs to a toric orbit of zeros parametrized by a $\C^*$-valued function $\boldt \mapsto \boldx \circ \boldt^{\boldv}$ defined on $(\C^*)^{n-r}$, where $\boldv$ is a primitive generator of the left kernel of $A$.
 In that case, the $\C^*$-zero set of $F$ can be projected down to $(\C^*)^r$ so that it is defined by an unmixed Laurent system that satisfies this condition.
-Finally, condition~\ref{cond: torsion free}, i.e. the torsion-free condition, also greatly simplifies the following discussions. \Cref{sec: lattice reduction} will describe the procedure that will reduce the general case to the special case that satisfies this condition.
+Finally, condition~\ref{cond: torsion free}, i.e. the torsion-free condition, greatly simplifies our discussions, and \Cref{sec: lattice reduction} describes the procedure that reduces a general case to a torsion-free one.